The 19 Best Cities to Visit in Japan with Stunning Scenery

 Most Beautiful Cities in Japan to Visit

 Many members of our team are passionate about Japan and have traveled extensively throughout the country.
-After setting foot in countless beautiful cities, we've collectively agreed on our top 4 must-visit ones:
+After setting foot in countless beautiful cities, we've collectively chosen our top 4 must-visit destinations:

 1. Tokyo